-Students must submit their Honors Thesis or Project manuscripts to 1) their faculty sponsors for grading and 2) the Commonwealth Honors College office for forwarding to the University Archives and receipt of Commonwealth Honors College credentials.
+- the Commonwealth Honors College office using CHC PATHS for forwarding to the University Archives and receipt of Commonwealth Honors College credentials.

 Commonwealth Honors College Credential Deadlines

-- Delays due to extenuating circumstances may result in a grade of INC at the discretion of the Honors Thesis or Project chair or instructor.
+- Delays due to extenuating circumstances may result in a grade of INC at the discretion of the Honors Thesis or Project committee chair or instructor.
 If students are granted an INC, there is a 6 week grace period for resolving Y’s and INCs while remaining members of the original graduation class month/year.
-Students who wish to graduate within this grace period should aim for completion within five weeks because administrative paperwork needs to make its way through the system in the sixth week.
+Students who wish to graduate within this grace period should aim for completion within five weeks because administrative approvals need to make their way through the system in the sixth week.

 Note regarding graduation ceremonies: Students participate in the annual May Commonwealth Honors College Celebration of Excellence and UMass Commencement regardless of the month they were cleared for graduation (Feb, May or Sept).
 Students who are scheduled to graduate in February of the following year may attend the current year’s ceremonies.